passport/todos-express-password-credential-management/README.md

 [Express](https://expressjs.com/) to sign users in with a username and password.
-It takes the [baseline example](https://github.com/passport/todos-express-password) and extends it with [Credential Management](https://www.w3.org/TR/credential-management-1/), allowing the browser to assist with the storage and selection of credentials.
+It takes the [baseline example](https://github.com/passport/todos-express-password) and extends it with [Credential Management](https://www.w3.org/TR/credential-management-1/), allowing the browser to assist with the storage and selection of passwords.
 Use this example as a starting point for your own web applications.

 ## Quick Start